shanepeden/shanepeden.com/_posts/2022-08-10-pci4customapproach.md

  {: .box-note}
  **Have More Questions?
 Let's Connect!** <br>I've helped dozens of companies prepare for PCI DSS, ISO 27001, HITRUST, SOC 2, and more!
-If you have any questions, please hop over to [LinkedIn](https://www.linkedin.com/in/speden/) to say hi and be sure to connect with me!
-If you're in the Atlanta area, [we can also grab a coffee](https://shanepeden.github.io/shanepeden.com/aboutme/)!
+If you have any questions, please hop over to [LinkedIn](https://www.linkedin.com/in/speden/) to say hi and be sure to connect with me! <br><br>If you're in the Atlanta area, [we can also grab a coffee](https://shanepeden.github.io/shanepeden.com/aboutme/)!